13 precious seconds

 We held her constantly for two days straight, treasuring every single minute.
 We took in every breath.
 We slept in shifts for an hour each at a time, scared to put her down.
 She was defying all odds.
 She was feeding, crying, winding, cooing, everything a healthy baby would do.
 The doctors told us her cooing was her lungs failing and to be prepared for it to be a few hours that she had.

 We went from there to hospice to be able to spend time with her, away from the hospital, with medical staff around.
 She got better and better.
 She fed for nine days via a bottle!!!
 She had one episode while bottle feeding and was placed on a feeding tube.
-At 1 week old, we had a scan to see what was happening in the hope that things were different when she was born.
+At one week old, we had a scan to see what was happening in the hope that things were different when she was born.
 But nothing changed.
 “She shouldn’t be here,” he said.
 “She’s somehow managing to balance herself out.”

 My baby was the toughest little girl around.
 Even medical teams were shocked.
 But they said that it was inevitable.
 They could not operate as it would take away precious time and they refused to do that.
 So, we went back to hospice, heartbroken.